Iffat313/Searching-and-Sorting-Algorithims/README.md

 3. **What is a run time?:** The run time determines how long an algorithim takes to execute.
 Specifically, based on the given input size in the algorithim.

-4. **What is Big O notation?:** Big O notation is what allows us to express the run time in a mathmatical way.
-However, it doesn't look at the input size but rather all cases.
-It will measure the run time as if the input were gradually increasing!
+4. **What is Big O notation?:** Big O notation is what allows us to characterize the growth rate for the runtime of a function.
+Because the grwoth consider's a infinite amount of input, this is how the Big-o notation is able to consider the best and worst time complexity.

 5. **What is Growth Rate?:** Growth rate refers to how quick the runtime increases or decreases as we gradually increase the input size or the value of the input.
 You can get a clear illustration of this via graphing two or more functions.